andreazamo39/website/content/publications/revenue-generation-through-influencer-marketing/_index.md

 ---
 title: "Revenue Generation Through Influencer Marketing"
 summary: "Direct-to-consumer firms increasingly believe that influencer marketing is an effective option for seeding.
 However, the current managerially relevant question for direct-to-consumer firms of whether to target low- or high-followership influencers to generate immediate revenue is still unresolved.
-In this article, the author..."
+In this article, the..."

 date: 2023-11-16
 authors: